ZhuangLab/storm-control/README.md

+## Note! ##
+Development has shifted to Python3 and PyQt5.
+This is currently available in the python3_pyqt5 branch, which will become the master branch 'soon'.
+This is the branch that you want to use if you want to control multiple cameras, etc..

 ## storm-control ##
 This is a repository of code developed in the [Zhuang Lab](http://zhuang.harvard.edu) for the acquisition of STORM movies.